-- a.
-The Respiratory Care Assistant Declaratory Ruling allows senior students to work for up to 12 months or until licensed by the Board. - b.
+a.
+The Respiratory Care Assistant (RCA) Declaratory Ruling allows senior students to work for up to 12 months or until licensed by the Board.
+On July 13, 2021, the Board made the RCA ruling permanent after making needed amendments.

+b.
 Pandemic Flu: Covid-19 Response Position Statement states in part: